Falls from Heights Attorney NYC

 As a result of the risks associated with falling at a construction site, there are favorable laws in the state of New York that allow workers injured in construction site falls to bring lawsuits against owners, general contractors and other parties.
+If a construction worker is working at an elevation, taking part in erection, demolition, repairing, altering, painting, cleaning or pointing of a building or structure, is injured as a result of gravity and has not been provided proper protection from gravity, New York Labor Law 240 holds the owner of the property and the general contractor responsible for the injured worker’s accident.

 The Labor Law of New York §240(1) provides that: